Andrew Bachman

-Andrew Bachman (born June 9, 1983) is an American entrepreneur and investor.
-He is the founder of several companies, including Game Plan Holdings; after being charged with mobile cramming by the Federal Trade Commission, he resigned as president, chief executive officer, chief financial officer and chairman of Game Plan Holdings on February 11, 2014.
-He later agreed to a settlement with the FTC that includes a monetary judgment of more than $97 million.
+Andrew Bachman (born June 9, 1983) is an American entrepreneur, investor, and talent agent.
+He was the founder of several companies, including Game Plan Holdings; after being charged with mobile cramming by the Federal Trade Commission, he resigned as president, chief executive officer, chief financial officer and chairman of Game Plan Holdings on February 11, 2014.
+He later agreed to a settlement with the FTC that included a monetary judgment of more than $97 million.
 The judgment was partially suspended based on Bachman's inability to pay the full amount, after he turned over nearly all of his assets.
+Following his legal issues, Bachman co-founded the Creators Inc. talent agency in 2022, which made $60 million in its first year of operation.